-The underwriters propose to offer some of the units directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the units to dealers at the public offering price less a concession not to exceed \$.76 per unit.
-The underwriters may allow, and dealers may reallow, a concession not to exceed \$.10 per unit on sales to other dealers.
+The underwriters propose to offer some of the units directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the units to dealers at the public offering price less a concession not to exceed \$ per unit.
+The underwriters may allow, and dealers may reallow, a concession not to exceed \$ per unit on sales to other dealers.
 If all of the units are not sold at the initial offering price, the representatives may change the public offering price and the other selling terms.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to 450,000 additional units at the public offering price less the underwriting discount.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to 525,000 additional units at the public offering price less the underwriting discount.
 The underwriters may exercise the option solely for the purpose of covering overallotments, if any, in connection with this offering.
 To the extent the option is exercised, each underwriter must purchase a number of additional units approximately proportionate to such underwriter's initial purchase commitment.

-We, the executive officers and directors of our general partner and Duke Energy Corporation have agreed that, with limited exceptions, for a period of 90 days from the date of this prospectus supplement, we will not, without the prior written consent of Salomon Smith Barney, dispose of or hedge any units or any securities convertible into or exercisable or exchangeable for units; we may, however, issue units to sellers of terminaling facilities or pipelines in connection with acquisitions by us, provided that we have received similar lock-up agreements from such sellers.
+We, the executive officers and directors of our general partner, have agreed that, with limited exceptions, for a period of 90 days from the date of this prospectus supplement, we will not, without the prior written consent of Salomon Smith Barney, dispose of or hedge any units or any securities convertible into or exercisable or exchangeable for units; we may, however, issue units to sellers of terminaling facilities or pipelines in connection with acquisitions by us, provided that we have received similar lock-up agreements from such sellers.
+Duke Energy Corporation has entered into a similar lock-up agreement, but for a period of 60 days from the date of this prospectus supplement.
 Salomon Smith Barney, in its sole discretion, may release any of the securities subject to these lock-up agreements at any time without notice.